libxsmm/libxsmm/README.md

 The interface which is supporting software prefetches extends the signature of all kernels by three arguments (pa, pb, and pc) allowing the call-side to specify where to prefetch the operands of the "next" multiplication from (a, b, and c).
 There are [macros](https://github.com/hfp/libxsmm/blob/master/src/libxsmm_prefetch.h) available (C/C++ only) allowing to call the matrix multiplication functions in a prefetch-agnostic fashion (see [cp2k](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k.cpp) or [smm](https://github.com/hfp/libxsmm/tree/master/samples/smm samples) code samples).
 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXSMM.

 ### Auto-dispatch
-The function 'libxsmm_?dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
+The function 'libxsmm_?mmdispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 The automatic code dispatch is orchestrating two levels:

 1. Specialized routine (implemented in assembly code),
 3. LAPACK/BLAS library call (fallback).